tatitarasova/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 ![Salary Dashboard Screenshot](Resources/Images/1_Salary_Dashboard.jpg)

+The dashboard helps job seekers explore salaries for their desired positions and assess whether they are being adequately compensated.

 ## Introduction

 I built this dashboard as part of the first project of the course [Excel for Data Analytics course](https://www.lukebarousse.com/products/excel-for-data-analytics/).
-The dashboard helps job seekers explore salaries for their desired positions and assess whether they are being adequately compensated.
+The course provides a foundation in analysing data using Excel.

+### Excel Skills Used

+To create the Salary Dashboard project, I used the following Excel skills:

+- **Charts**
+- **Formulas and Functions**
+- **Data Validation**

+### Data Jobs Dataset

 The dataset used for this project contains real-world data provided by the course creators.
-It covers the period from 2024 through June 2025 and includes over 44,000 data science job postings collected from various platforms.
-Each record provides information on job titles, salaries, locations, and essential skills.
+It covers the period from 2024 through June 2025 and includes over 44,000 data science job postings collected from various job posting platforms.
+Each record provides information on job titles, salaries, locations, essential skills, etc.

 ![Data_Sheet_screenshot](Resources/Images/Data_sheet_screenshot.png)

 ### Dashboard File
 My final dashboard is in [1_Salary_Dashboard.xlsx](Resources/Datasets/1_Salary_Dashboard.xlsx).

 ## Dashboard Build

-The following Excel skills were utilised for creating the dashboard:

-- **Charts**
-- **Data Validation**
-- **Median Salary Calculation**
-- **KPI cards**

 ### Charts